-- Spoke with a range of staff (GPs, practice manager, assistant practice manager, nurses, administration and reception staff) and spoke with patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.
+- Spoke with a range of staff (GPs, practice manager, assistant practice manager, nurses, community attached staff, administration staff) and spoke with patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members - Reviewed an anonymised sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the